GabeyTech/printf/README.md

-This project was done by blessed and friday
+This project was done by Friday Blessed and Gabriel Tibi